Yogi

 from the Sanskrit root yuj, "to control", "to yoke", or "to unite".
 Common

-"conjunction".
-Another conceptual definition is that of "mode, manner, means or
+and "conjunction".
+Another conceptual definition is that of "mode, manner,

 Literary sources